Secrets to a Good Diet for Prediabetes

 Fats: There are two sources of fats: vegetable, such as walnuts, vegetable oils and avocado; and animal, such as lard, bacon, butter and cream.
 Fats provide us with energy, help us to maintain body temperature and also contribute to the absorption of fat-soluble vitamins such as A, D, E and K as well as the production of hormones and the making of cell membranes, among other functions.

 Carbohydrates: Carbohydrates, on the other hand, mainly provide us with energy in the form of glucose, so we will place greater emphasis on them.

-Complex carbohydrates are absorbed slower and contain fiber, so they do not have such a high impact on glucose.
-They are found in vegetables, legumes, bread, tortillas, whole wheat pasta, potatoes, and fruits.
-Since they are absorbed more slowly, eating them is favorable for glucose management.
+Complex carbohydrates are absorbed slower and contain fiber, so they do not have such a high impact on blood glucose.
+They are found in vegetables, legumes, bread, tortillas, whole wheat pasta, potatoes and fruits.
+Since they are absorbed more slowly, eating them is favorable for blood glucose management.

 Good and Bad Food?

 It must be emphasized that we should not label food as good or bad.
 A diet with good results in blood glucose depends mainly on the amount of food because, while eating one or two cookies in a meal can be perfectly applicable in a diet plan without raising blood glucose levels too much, eating three mangoes, even if they are fruit and they are natural, they can have an unwanted effect on your levels.

 Choosing food that provides protein, another that provides fat and at least two that provide complex carbohydrates at each mealtime can contribute to proper blood glucose management.
 For example: